fschaeck/AirVPN-hummingbird-docker/README.md

 any firewall related command while the VPN connection is active.

-## DNS Management in Linux
+## DNS Management in the Container

+The Hummingbird client in this container uses the file `resolv.conf` directly.
-Hummingbird currently supports both `resolv.conf` and `systemd-resolved` service.
-It is also aware of Network Manager, in case it is running.
-While the client is running, you are strongly advised to not issue any resolved related command (such as `resolvectl`) or change the `resolv.conf` file in order to make sure the system properly uses DNS pushed by the VPN server. **Please note**: DNS system settings are not changed in case the client has been started with `--ignore-dns-push`.
-In this specific case, the connection will use your system's DNS.
+It creates a backup of the file and writes a new one with the DNS names coming down from the VPN server.

+**Please note**: DNS system settings are not changed in case the container has been started with `--ignore-dns-push`.
+In this specific case, the connection will use your system's DNS as it is passed down into the container by docker.
-Furthermore, please note that if your network interfaces are managed by Network Manager, DNS settings might be changed under peculiar circumstances during a VPN connection, even when DNS push had been previously accepted.

-## DNS Management in macOS

-DNS setting and management is done through OpenVPN 3 native support

 ## Recover Your Network Settings